manalelka/SeasonalHotspots/README.md

 - Impact on the covid situation on summer tourism.

 FYI : we need to scrape more data --> best if we could scrape data from June to August.

+Tasks :

+- Classification algorithm : to predict most used tags/locations, probably more --> Manal (scikit learn)
+- Figure out when people visit locations and use tags the most --> Manal / Valeri
+- Clustering algorithm : let the machine do the classification by itself --> Olavi (scikit learn)
+- Scrape 200k rows --> Olavi
+- Get info about the "cool" and interactive visualization tools : seaborn python, streamlit --> Valeri
+- WORK ON THE PITCH!!!
+(12/10) --> probably meet on next Thursday :)